-5. Suppose there is a stream of items passing by one at a time.
+- 4. Suppose there is a stream of items passing by one at a time.
 We can either save or discard each item as it passes, but we cannot recover a discarded item and we only have room to store k items at any one time.
 We don't know beforehand the length of the stream.
 Describe a randomised procedure so that after the whole stream has passed the set of items held in memory is uniformly distributed among all k-element subsets of all items seen.
-Carefully justify the correctness of your proposed solution.
+Carefully justify the correctness of your proposed solution. - 5.
+Consider the following procedure for deciding whether there exists a simple path of length k (that is, with k edges) in an undirected graph G = (V, E): (i) choose a total ordering $v_1 < v_2 < \ldots < v_n$ of the vertices V uniformly at random; (ii) turn G into a directed acyclic graph by orienting each edge in E from the lesser to the greater vertex with respect to the chosen ordering; (iii) compute a longest path in the resulting dag.

-- 6. Consider the following procedure for deciding whether there exists a simple path of length k in an undirected graph G = (V, E): (i) choose a total ordering $v_1 < v_2 < \ldots < v_n$ of the vertices V uniformly at random; (ii) turn G into a directed acyclic graph by orienting each edge in E from the lesser to the greater vertex with respect to the chosen ordering; (iii) compute a longest path in the resulting dag. - (a) Show that one can decide whether a dag has a length-k path in polynomial time. - (b) Show that the probability that a given length-k path in G yields a length-k path in the resulting randomly generated dag is at least $1/k^k$. - (c) Conclude that the above procedure yields a polynomial-time randomised algorithm for computing a length-k path in case $k = O\left(\frac{\lg n}{\lg \lg n}\right)$. - 7.
-A matching in a graph is a set of edges without common vertices.
-In the Maximum Bipartite Matching problem, we are given a bipartite graph $G(L \cup R, E)$ and we want to find a matching of maximum cardinality.
-Consider the following randomised algorithm for this problem: Each edge is selected independently with probability p.
-All edges that have common points are discarded.
+- (a) Show that one can decide whether a dag has a length-k path in (deterministic) polynomial time. - (b) Show that the probability that a given length-k path in G yields a length-k path in the resulting randomly generated dag is at least $1/k^k$. - (c) Conclude that the above procedure yields a polynomial-time randomised algorithm for computing a length-k path in case $k = O\left(\frac{\log n}{\log \log n}\right)$. - 6.
+You throw a fair die until you see the first 6.
+What is the expected number of throws (including the throw giving 6) conditioned on the event that all throws gave even numbers?